 GCBI North is committed to helping its students develop into passionate followers of Jesus Christ—young people who will impact our world with his gospel.
 To accomplish this, each individual is mentored throughout the year by spiritual coaches.

 This aspect of the program is a valuable learning opportunity for those considering a career in ministry.
 For students planning to enter the secular workplace, the internship is a time for discipleship and character development.
+Many of the skills students learn – such as leadership and organization, or technical skills – are transferable to other fields.
 Learning to serve your local church and your community will benefit you no matter where your future takes you.

 GCBI graduates attest that the greatest benefit of the Bible school is the close community and friendships formed while living in the GCBI residence.
 “The friendships that were built … it does create something that will last outside of the program.
 It will always feel like family.
 That’s one of the most valuable things I’ve gotten out of it,” says Fugere.
 Classmate Tim Pugh agrees, “I feel like it’s a second home to me.”

-While some colleges and universities are restricting residences to international students this fall, GCBI North is able to safely deliver a full residence-living experience.
-The program can easily adapt to the evolving government guidelines required to combat the COVID-19 crisis.
+The GCBI program can easily adapt to the evolving government guidelines required to combat the COVID-19 crisis.
 Such flexibility is made possible by:

 - Limited class size of 10 students